bartlomiejremlein/8-week-sql-challenge/1-dannys-diner/Answers/README.md

 | A           | sushi        |
 | B           | sushi        |

-___

-8. What is the total items and amount spent for each member before they became a member?
+**8. What is the total items and amount spent for each member before they became a member?**

 ```sql
 SELECT